swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 ## Source compatibility

 Like [SE-0436], this proposal also heavily relies on the assurance that removing the assumption of escapability on these constructs will not break existing code that used to rely on the original, escaping definitions.
-[SE-0436] has explored a few cases where this may not the case; these can potentially affect code that relies on substituting standard library API with its own implementations.
+[SE-0436] has explored a few cases where this may not be the case; these can potentially affect code that relies on substituting standard library API with its own implementations.
 With the original ungeneralized definitions, such custom reimplementations could have shadowed the originals.
 However, this may no longer be the case with the generalizations included, and this can lead to ambiguous function invocations.

 This proposal mostly touches APIs that were already changed by [SE-0436], and that reduces the likelihood of it causing new issues.
 That said, it does generalize some previously unchanged interfaces that may provide new opportunities for such shadowing declarations to cause trouble.

-Like previously, we do have engineering options to mitigate such issues in case we do encounter them in practice: for example, we can choose to amend Swift's shadowing rules to ignore differences in throwing, noncopyability and nonescapability, or we can manually patch affected definitions to make the expression checker consider them to be less specific than any custom overloads.
+Like previously, we do have engineering options to mitigate such issues in case we do encounter them in practice: for example, we can choose to amend Swift's shadowing rules to ignore differences in throwing, noncopyability, and nonescapability, or we can manually patch affected definitions to make the expression checker consider them to be less specific than any custom overloads.

 ## ABI compatibility